danicalir/Data_ParticleMotion/README.md

 # Data_ParticleMotion

-Contains all data used in Roth et al (submitted to PNAS, 2020)<sup><b><i>(1)</i></b></sup>.
+Contains all data used in Roth et al (submitted to PNAS, 2020): Particle motion on burned and vegetated hillslopes<sup><b><i>(1)</i></b></sup>.
 For scripts used to process data and produce figures, see https://github.com/danicalir/LomaxTools.
 Please acknowledge the use of this data in any publications by citing this release.

 <br>